This is an online introduction to programming using the Javascript language.

 The courses are offered as slideshows (running in Javascript in the browser, of course!) with built-in exercises.
 I recommend Firefox for viewing them; the slideshows should work to some extent in most browsers, but some features might not work as well and the text assumes Firefox.

-The exercises from the 1-day course:
+The exercise files used for the 1-day course:

 Here are standalone versions of some of the JavaScript examples used in the courses.
 The examples show you some of the fancy effects JavaScript can help you create in your web pages.